 11. Materials include explicit instruction and frequent opportunities for evidence-based writing to support careful analyses, well-defended claims, and clear information.
-2/4 Guiding question: How frequently do students engage in evidence-based writing requiring them to draw evidence directly from texts? -- ----- --
+0/2/4 Guiding question: How frequently do students engage in evidence-based writing requiring them to draw evidence directly from texts? -- ------- --

-- Review the prefatory/introductory materials, table of contents, index, and appendices and identify where writing instruction is outlined. - Identify which writing assignments are connected to texts and/or text sets. - Look for Teacher Edition materials that show a progression of writing skills. - Look for indicators of new writing skills, practice activities, application activities, and writing in context. - Look for regular (daily and weekly) writing opportunities that vary in purpose and length and that flow from the instruction and text-specific/dependent questions.
+- Review the prefatory/introductory materials, table of contents, indexes, and appendices and identify where writing instruction is outlined. - Identify which writing assignments are connected to texts, paired selections, and/or text sets. - Look for Teacher Edition materials that show a progression of writing skills. - Look for indicators of new writing skills, practice activities, application activities, and writing in context.